MatAtBread/upp/README.md

 UPP is not a compiler.
 It is a pre-processor that generates C code (note: other languages are possible as the core engine is language agnostic).
 You can then compile the generated C code with a C compiler of your choice.

+## Documentation

+The project includes several in-repo documents that describe architecture, macro-writing patterns and the helper API.
+Start here:

+- [docs/Writing macros.md](docs/Writing%20macros.md) — API reference for `upp` and tutorial for writing macros.
+- [docs/Macro processing.md](docs/Macro%20processing.md) — architectural overview and how the macro engine transforms trees.
+- [docs/std.md](docs/std.md) — standard macros bundle and usage notes.
+- [docs/to-do.md](docs/to-do.md) — current roadmap and outstanding items.

+Examples are in the `examples/` directory; the test harness uses `examples/` and `test-results/` for snapshots.

 ### Example: `@trace`

 The `@trace` macro decorates a function and automatically inserts a `puts` statement to print the function's name whenever it is entered.
 It uses `upp.consume()` to grab the function following the macro.